Jason5Lee/post-project/backend/api-document/post.md

 ### Request

 Query parameters:
 - `before`: the timestamp of the last post in the previous page.
+The latest posts before the certain time will be return.
 If not present, the latest posts will be returned.
 - `after`: the timestamp of the first post in the next page.
+This parameter is exclusive with `before`.
+If this parameter is present, the oldest posts after the certain time will be return.
 - `size`: the maximum number of posts to return.
 If not present, the default value is 20.
 The maximum value is 500.
 - `creator`: the ID of the creator of the posts.
 If not present, all posts will be returned.